A Within Wellness and Healing Retreat weekend offers you...

 Canceling and Rescheduling

 It is rare for the weather to be bad enough that an event is cancelled, but if that does happen, you will recieve a full refund.
-Other cancelations are refundable in full up to 14 days before the event, and 1/2 refund after that.
+Other cancelations are refundable minus a $100 deposit up to 14 days before the event.
 Please call to cancel.

 Arrival and Departure